WendySanarwanto/react-native-tech-stack/README.md

 ## How to run the app on an Android Phone

-* Ensure that your Android Phone's developer mode is enabled & activatied.
+* Ensure that your Android Phone's developer mode is enabled & activated.

 * Connect your Phone with the development machine using USB Cable.

 * Run `adb devices -l` command, to confirm that the Phone is already connected and has device id.
 Make note the device id.

-* Run `react-native run-android` command to build, install and run the app on your connected android phone.
+* Run `react-native run-android --deviceId <phone id you noted in prior step>` command to build, install and run the app on your connected android phone.

 ## How to run the app on iOS Simulator